-Having discussed how to handle simultaneous events, the next issue is to handle the situation where the top-$k$ subset is not unique.
-This issue originates from two sources: (1) Multiple lines intersect at one point and (2) Duplicate lines.
-In practice, it is possible that different candidates have exactly the same values of all scoring attributes, which results in duplicate hyperplanes.
-To address this, each time an event of the last type is to be processed, we collect all intersecting lines at that time instant (including duplicates) by a guided tree traversal.
+Having discussed how to handle simultaneous events, we turn to handle the tie-breaking for the top-$k$ subset itself.
+In 2-D, this issue originates from two sources: (1) Multiple lines intersect at one point and (2) Duplicate lines.
+To address them, each time an event of the last type is to be processed, we collect all intersecting lines at that time instant (including duplicates) by a guided tree traversal.
 Each intersecting line can be found with an additional $O(\log n)$ cost.
 Let $M_1$ (resp. $M_2$) be the set of intersecting lines in $S_1$ (resp. $S_2$) at time $t$.
 There are $k-|M_1|$ lines lying strictly above the $(k-1)$-level and for a valid top-$k$ subset, $|M_1|$ lines can be chosen from $M_1 \cup M_2$.
-For all possible top-$k$ subsets, one can easily compute tight lower and upper bounds on the number of lines of the protected group, and use these bounds to test against the fairness condition.
+To avoid the cost of enumerating all possible top-$k$ subsets, one can use a greedy method to compute tight lower and upper bounds on the number of lines of the protected group and use these bounds to test against the fairness constraint.
 For efficient calculation of these bounds, $S_1$ also maintains the number of elements in it that belong to $\mathcal{G}_1$, which can be obtained by calling \textsc{PGCount()}.
 Calculation of these bounds and testing fairness are done in the \textsc{IsFair()} function.

-Finally, observe that since the sizes of $S_1$ and $S_2$ are actually fixed throughout the sweep (at $k$ and $n-k$), we do not need fully dynamic kinetic priority queues as those used in \cite{chan1999remarks}.
-To exchange two elements between the queues, we only have to replace the minimum (resp. maximum) element of $S_1$ (resp. $S_2$) with the maximum (resp.minimum) element of $S_2$ (resp. $S_1$) and update the queue accordingly.
-For the tournament tree, this replacement can be done in $O(\log n)$ time, and we implement an operation called \textsc{Replace()} for it.
-Since the tree configuration is fixed (a full binary tree), we can flatten trees into linear arrays for better cache performance.
-In our implementation, a pre-order traversal layout is used.
-(Other layouts might work better \cite{khuong2017array}, but are not explored in this work.)
-See Algorithm~\ref{alg:klevelpract-2d} for the pseudocode for the whole algorithm, where $lb$ and $ub$ represent $V$ in the dual space after processing.
+\subparagraph{Algorithm overview.} Algorithm~\ref{alg:klevelpract-2d} provides the pseudocode for the whole algorithm, where $lb$ and $ub$ represent $V$ in the dual space after processing.